stakater/stakater-docs/docs/content/sre/backup-restore/restore-with-gitops.md

 oc scale statefulsets <NAME> --replicas 0
 ```

-Delete the PVC which you want to restore data so that its created again by velero.
+Delete the PVC which you want to restore data so that its created again by Velero.

 ```
 oc delete pvc <PVC-NAME> -n <NAMESPACE>